Access4all/adg/pages/examples/README.md

 Examples can be sent directly to [CodePen.io](https://codepen.io/), where they can be manipulated and experimented with.

-### Compatibility log
+### Compatibility with assistive devices

 All our examples are heavily tested on accessibility.
-The compatibility results are displayed below example each example.
+The compatibility results are displayed below each example.

 There are some special types of examples though: